indygreg/yubikey-ssh-agent/README.md

 it by double clicking the app icon.
 You should see a key/lock appear in your system tray at the top of the screen.

-On other machines, simply run `yubikey-ssh-agent` to start the process.
+On other operating systems, simply run `yubikey-ssh-agent` to start the process.

 Then, tell SSH how to use it:

     $ export SSH_AUTH_SOCK="~/Library/Application Support/com.gregoryszorc.yubikey-ssh-agent/agent.sock"

-To make this change permanent, you'll want something like this at the top of your `~/.ssh/config`:
+**To make this change permanent**, you'll want something like this at the top of your `~/.ssh/config`:

     Host *